 Just a third of a yard is enough to make three little kittens.
 You know you’ll need more than one pretty kitty!

 If you’re teaching someone to sew, especially a young person, this project would be especially delightful.
-And with Valentine’s Day coming up and Easter right around the corner, our Cotton Candy Kitty makes a cuddly sweet treat that is completely sugar free.
+And for holiday celebrations, our Cotton Candy Kitty makes a cuddly sweet treat that is completely sugar free.

 As mentioned below, our kitty features button eyes, which are not appropriate for very young children.
 Instead, hand embroider the eyes at the same time as you make the kitten’s mouth.